-Our Mission: To Ensure Consumer Choice in Fine Wine
+Our Mission: To Ensure Consumer Choice in Wine

-Free the Grapes! is a national grassroots coalition of wine lovers and wineries who seek to remove bans and streamline restrictions in states that prevent consumers from purchasing wines directly from wineries and retailers.
+Free the Grapes! is a national grassroots coalition of wine lovers and wineries who seek to remove bans and streamline restrictions in states that prevent consumers from purchasing wines directly from wineries.

 Our goal is to ensure consumer choice in wine.
 We advocate augmenting, not replacing, the three-tier system with limited, regulated direct-to-consumer shipments.
-Direct shipping is defined as wines shipped directly from a winery license holder or a retail license holder to a consumer using a common carrier like FedEx or UPS.
+Winery direct shipping is defined as wines shipped directly from a winery license holder to a consumer using a common carrier like FedEx or UPS.
 The so-called three-tier system, alternatively, is a sales channel in which wines are sold by wineries to wholesalers, then from wholesalers to retailers, and finally from retailers to consumers.

-Consumers are driving changes in how products are bought and sold; they want and expect to be able to purchase wines they want in the manner of their choosing: online, by telephone, through periodic wine club shipments, etc. The U.S. Supreme Court and Federal Trade Commission have supported the reasonable expansion of winery direct shipping and the majority of U.S. states enable winery-to-consumer consumer choice in wine.
-Unfortunately, most states do not allow retailer-to-consumer direct shipping.
+Consumers are driving changes in how products are bought and sold; they want and expect to be able to purchase wines they want in the manner of their choosing: online, by phone, through periodic winery club shipments, etc. The U.S. Supreme Court and Federal Trade Commission have supported the reasonable expansion of winery direct shipping and the majority of U.S. states enable winery-to-consumer shipping and, therefore, consumer choice in wine.

 Rather than complementing a dynamic marketplace, some wholesaler middlemen are aggressively supporting state-sanctioned monopolies in wine distribution.
 Well-funded lobbying seeks to further restrict consumer choice by overturning proven direct shipping legislation, by requiring face-to-face transactions, by banning shipments based on a winery’s size, and other obstructions to free and fair trade.